Ha-ha: Examples

 In Australia, ha-has were also used at Victorian-era lunatic asylums such as Yarra Bend Asylum, Beechworth Asylum, and Kew Lunatic Asylum in Victoria, and the Parkside Lunatic Asylum in South Australia.
 From the inside, the walls presented a tall face to patients, preventing them from escaping, while from outside they looked low so as not to suggest imprisonment.
 For the patients themselves, standing before the trench, it also enabled them to see the wider landscape.
 Kew Asylum has been redeveloped as apartments; however some of the ha-has remain, albeit partially filled in.

 Ha-has were also used in North America.
 Only two historic installations remain in Canada, one of which is on the grounds of Nova Scotia's Uniacke House (1813), a rural estate built by Richard John Uniacke, an Irish-born Attorney-General of Nova Scotia.

 Mount Vernon, the plantation of George Washington, incorporates ha-haws on its grounds as part of the landscaping for the mansion built by George Washington’s father, Augustine Washington.
+A later American president, Thomas Jefferson, "built a ha-ha at the southern end of the South Lawn [of the White House], which was an eight-foot wall with a sunken ditch meant to keep the livestock from grazing in his garden."

-A 21st-century use of a ha-ha is at the Washington Monument to minimize the visual impact of security measures.
-After 9/11 and another unrelated terror threat at the monument, authorities had put up jersey barriers to prevent large motor vehicles from approaching the monument.
+A 21st-century use of a ha-ha is at the Washington Monument to minimise the visual impact of security measures.
+After 9/11 and another unrelated terror threat at the monument, authorities put up jersey barriers to prevent large motor vehicles from approaching the monument.
 The temporary barriers were later replaced with a new ha-ha, a low 0.76 m (30-inch) granite stone wall that incorporated lighting and doubled as a seating bench.
 It received the 2005 Park/Landscape Award of Merit.